mattiazingaretti/canvas_crawler/README.md

 - Fetch course modules from Canvas from the info provided in the `coursesMapping.json` file.
 - Download PDF files and save them in corresponding downloads sub folder.
 - Collect external URLs and save them in a single CSV file.

+## Known Issues
+Currently I do not have privileges to download module files so some files may not be downloaded.
+I am working on a solution to this issue.